jake-stewart/jfind.nvim/README.md

 git clone https://github.com/jake-stewart/jfind && cd jfind && cmake -S . -B build && cd build && sudo make install
 ```

+**If you are migrating to 1.0 from an earlier version, make sure to recompile jfind!**

 Installation
 ------------